How to Care for Your Dog After Surgery

 It’s very important that you keep dog bandages dry so they don’t cause any further damage.
 Even if your dog is simply going out to the garden to go to the toilet, you will need to tape a plastic bag over the bandage to protect it.
 Your vet may give you a drip bag, made of tough material, to use instead.
 Remember to remove the bag as soon as your dog is back inside as it's dangerous to leave a plastic bag on your dog's foot for too long, as moisture can build up inside and cause health problems – much like when our fingers prune in the bath!

 If you notice any unpleasant odours, discolouration, swelling above or below the bandage, limping or pain get in touch with your vet straight away.
-It’s also important to stick to your specified check-up dates with your vet to make sure that your dog’s recovery is on track.
+It’s also important to stick to your specified check-up dates with your vet to make sure that your dog’s surgery recovery is on track.
 In the meantime, if the dog bandage comes loose or falls off, don’t be tempted to rebandage it yourself.
 If it’s too tight, it could cause problems so take your dog back to the vet and they will be happy to redo it for you.

 Plastic collars on dogs